 \section{Multivariate Graph Polynomials and Stability}

 In this section, we discuss the multivariate analogues of the independence and matching polynomials.
-Though at first glance complicating things, considering the multivariate version of these polynomials actually simplifies the situation.
+Though somewhat counterintuitive, considering the multivariate versions of these polynomials actually simplifies the situation.
 In the multivariate world, one can directly manipulate how particular vertices and edges influence the polynomial by manipulating the associated variable.
-And further, these polynomials are multi-affine: important operations like differentiation and evaluation at 0 have intuitive interpretations.
+And further, these polynomials are multiaffine: important operations like differentiation and evaluation at 0 have intuitive interpretations.

-Of course, notions like real-rootedness and root bounds become trickier in the multivariate world.
-But, real stability and similar notions can often play the analogous parts.
+Notions like real-rootedness and root bounds become trickier in the multivariate world, but real stability and similar notions can often play the analogous parts.
 This is true for the multivariate matching polynomial and somewhat true for the multivariate independence polynomial, as we will see below.
 But first, let's set up some notation.